digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/app-builder/share.md

 ### Making the app public

-To share the app with external end users and make it accessible to anyone on the internet without requiring a ToolJet login, you can toggle on the Switch for "Make application public" in the Share modal.
+To share the app with external end users and make it accessible to anyone on the internet without requiring a JumpStart login, you can toggle on the Switch for "Make application public" in the Share modal.

 :::info
 Only released apps can be accessed using the Shareable app link.